Articles &c. Elsewhere

 How to Get Involved

-One of the principles of the Sputnik Award is that it will evolve year-by-year.
-(For instance, it may not be novels next year).
-As well as highlighting brilliant new work in speculative fiction, the Award has a secondary purpose: it aims to promote conversation around the nature and purpose of literary prizes, and more broadly, around the different ways we make collective judgments and decisions, especially in the digital era.
-If you are interested in helping to design, administer and/or think about future iterations of the Award, get in touch!
+One of the principles of the Sputnik Award was that it would evolve.
+(For instance, it doesn't always have to be novels).
+As well as highlighting brilliant new work in speculative fiction, the Award has a secondary purpose: it aims to promote conversation around the nature and purpose of literary prizes, and more broadly, around the different ways we make collective judgements and decisions, especially in the digital era.
+There are no firm plans to do the Award again next year, but if you are interested in helping to design, administer and/or think about future iterations of the Award, get in touch!

 The Sputnik Award Next Time

 For now, there are no definite plans to do the award again.
 But who knows ...

 (Please note: despite the similar name, this is not the Jo Walton who is the author of Among Others, The Just City, etc. She is on Twitter as @bluejowalton).

 (By the way, there's also another unaffiliated Sputnik Awards, for music).